gnagendr/G11_Final_Assignment/README.md

 Data Stats

 Jason Gumaer would be responsbile for
-Plotting Scatterplot and Bar Plot must have titles,y axis and x axis names, non-default colors.
-9 histograms (subfigures) do not have to have titles.
-5pts
+Plotting Scatterplot and Bar Plot must have titles,y axis and x axis names, non-default colors, histograms (subfigures) do not have to have titles.
 Import libraries, Proper data import

 Gautham Nagendra Kamatchi would be responsbile for